terratenff/vrp-gen-alg/variables/parameter_settings/README.md

 #### vrptw_node_penalty

 Penalties are incurred if vehicles arrive at their destinations too late.
 The application applies a linear penalty function using coefficients.
 The later a vehicle is, the higher the penalty.
-The same applies to the extent of the penalty coefficient.
+The higher the penalty coefficient, the more important the node is.
 Expected parameter value is the name of a text file situated in the variable subfolder "node_penalties".
 If set to None, nodes have their penalty coefficients set to zero.

 #### vrptw_hard_windows